adotzh/sutro-problems/matmul/README.md

 # matmul

-- DeepMind's AlphaTensor https://github.com/google-deepmind/alphatensor discover a better 4x4 matrix multiplication algorithm in terms of arithmetic operations.
+- DeepMind's AlphaTensor https://github.com/google-deepmind/alphatensor discover a better 4x4 matrix multiplication algorithm in terms of FLOPs.

-- What is best algorithm when we care about *energy* rather than *FLOP count*?
+- What is the best algorithm when we care about *energy* rather than *FLOPs*?

-- For energy, use simplified version of Bill Dally's proposed *Parallel Explicit Communication Model* [cybertronai/simplified-dally-model](https://github.com/cybertronai/simplified-dally-model).
+- Use [simplified version]([cybertronai/simplified-dally-model](https://github.com/cybertronai/simplified-dally-model)) of Bill Dally' *Parallel Explicit Communication Model* to measure energy.

 ## API